hito16/ffmpeg-wiiu/examples/8-sdl-portable/README.md

 _Caveat: Don't treat these as "proper" examples.
 I'm just showing what I did to get up to speed with the homebrew environment.
 Look at these, learn and avoid the same bruises_

-A Bold Claim: Last example, I thought the environment was close enough that the same code could be developed on Mac and run on WiiU.
+A Bold Claim: Last example, I thought the environment was standard enough, such that we can develop and run on the Mac first, then run on WiiU with no changes.

 Below is a first proof of concept:  The only WiiU specific stuff is in a few small typedefs.